 New experiences can be stressful and intimidating.
 On top of that, you might be hesitant due to what you hear and see on the media.
 Just give it a try and see it for yourself.

 As I mentioned earlier, these are just a few ideas.
 You don’t have to follow them to the letter.
-Although it’s always advised to have as much information possible beforehand, you can always find a new place by accident.
+Although it’s always advised to have as much information as possible beforehand, you can always find a new place by accident.
 Be flexible.

 Have you ever gone on a road trip in Mexico?
 What has been your experience?
 I’d appreciate your sharing it with us.
 Let me know if you have any questions or comments.
 Share the knowledge!